 Miso paste

-Miso is created by combining soybeans, salt and a type of fungi called “koji” which allows the mixture to ferment and mature.
+Miso is created by combining soybeans, salt, and a type of fungi called “koji,” which allows the mixture to ferment and mature.
 Various types of miso exist and are often distinguished by the base ingredient mixed with the koji: rice miso uses rice koji, barley miso uses barley koji, and soybean miso is made with soybean koji.

 Dashi broth

-Dashi is a a type of Japanese broth mainly used to add umami flavor to dishes.
+Dashi is a type of Japanese broth mainly used to add umami flavor to dishes.
 In Japanese, the term “dashi” applies to all types of broth, not just Japanese dashi.

 Specifically, Japanese dashi is a liquid full of umami flavors created by simmering ingredients such as dried bonito flakes, sardines, and kelp.
 Key ingredients, such as bonito flakes, kelp, mushrooms, and dried sardines, produce a unique and elegant aroma.

 Japanese dashi relies on umami components, especially inosinic acid from dried bonito flakes and glutamic and aspartic acids from kelp.
-These umami elements contribute to the umami of many Japanese dishes including miso soup.
+These umami elements contribute to the umami of many Japanese dishes, including miso soup.
 In other words, dashi broth is extremely important in making miso soup at home.

 Ingredients & Toppings